 Take a look at the Analysis tab in Brand24.
 When you scroll down, you’ll find two tables with a ton of data analysed by the tool.

 The first one is called “Influence of social media authors.”
-The table shows the most influential authors on Twitter, together with their share of voice (the number of online discussions generated by the author) and the influence of the Twitter account.
+The table shows the most influential authors on Twitter, together with their share of voice (the number of online discussions generated by the author) and the influence they have on Twitter.

 Establishing your business as an industry leader and building brand awareness

 I connected the last two points because they go together like peanut butter and jelly.
-Both of them require of you to track mentions relevant to your industry and to share your input on diverse matters.
+Both of them require of you to track mentions relevant to your industry and to share your input on many different issues related to your business niche.

 Brand24 will collect results like this one: